aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 </div>

 This matrix will give us a numerical representation of the cosine similarity values between each pair of sentences.
-To visualize this information, we can create a heatmap using Seaborn:
+To visualize this information, we create a heatmap using Seaborn:

 ```python